grappendorf/arduino-framework/README.md

   You find the license at http://www.gnu.org/licenses/gpl-2.0.html
  * BSD3 The BSD 3-Clause License
   You find the license at http://opensource.org/licenses/BSD-3-Clause
+ * MIT License
+  You find the license at http://opensource.org/licenses/MIT
  * CUSTOM A custom open source/freeware license
   See the source code for the license text